 As far as we are aware the act has not been tested in law with regard to website accessibility.
 A few companies have faced legal action brought by The Royal National Institute for the Blind (RNIB) but these cases were settled before being heard by a court.
 So there is no legal precedent about what would constitute a ‘reasonable adjustment’.
 However, given that the Government has adopted the WCAG 2.1 level AA as a suitable standard for public sector sites (see below) and it is more broadly recognised as a ‘good’ approach, any site which met these guidelines would have a very strong defence against any legal action.

 UK Public sector websites

-From the 23rd September 2019 new accessibility regulations have come into force.
+On the 23rd September 2019 new accessibility regulations have came into force.
 These days, public sector web sites will need to meet certain accessibility standards and publish a statement saying they have been met.
-Existing websites will have until 23rd September 2020 to comply.
-All apps will have until 23rd June 2021 to comply.
+Existing websites should have complied from 23rd September 2020 while the deadline for apps was 23rd June 2021.

-It is not very clear who these regulations cover but according to Gov.uk public sector bodies include:
+It is not 100% who these regulations cover but according to Gov.uk public sector bodies include:

 - central government and local government organisations

 - non-government organisations like charities - unless they are mostly financed by public funding, provide services that are essential to the public or aimed at people with a disability